Redin Kingsley

-Redin Kingsley married the television actress Sangeetha on December 10, 2023.

 Career

 Redin initially was a dancer and was featured in a song in the film Aval Varuvala (1998).
 He was also an event organizer for government exhibitions in Chennai and Bangalore before entering into the film industry as an actor.
 His debut film, a 2012 project called Vettai Mannan featuring Silambarasan directed by Nelson Dilipkumar, was shelved.
 Later in 2018, he properly debuted in Nayanthara's Kolamaavu Kokila, again directed by Nelson.

 After appearing in minor roles in a few films, Kingsley rose to fame following roles in Netrikann and Doctor in 2021.
 He has also starred in Rajinikanth's Annaatthe (2021) and Jailer (2023) as well as Vijay in Beast (2022).
 He starred in Vadivelu's comedy film Naai Sekar Returns (2022).
 He was part in films such as Va Varalam Va (2023), Conjuring Kannappan (2024) and Good Bad Ugly (2025).